 Alpine, Texas, the “The Eden of the West” is known for its scenic beauty, stunning geology, rich history, cultural heritage, dark skies, cool summer temperatures, and welcoming people.
 Alpine includes a vibrant university student community and is ethnically diverse.

-In 2023, Keep Abilene Beautiful distributed almost 250 free recycling totes to residents at the local Food Pantry, and during Earth Day, Cinco de Mayo, and Fiesta 1888 events.
+In 2023, Keep Alpine Beautiful distributed almost 250 free recycling totes to residents at the local Food Pantry, and during Earth Day, Cinco de Mayo, and Fiesta 1888 events.
 Alpine has a Recycling Center for county and city residents to drop off materials.
 They hosted tire amnesty events for residents to drop off scrap tires at no cost, collecting more than 21 tons of tires in 2023.

 Keep Alpine Beautiful partnered with Big Bend Conservation Alliance and the Alpine Public Library for a Community Service Day Tree Giveaway that distributed native trees to the community.
 The City replaced six dead trees in downtown Alpine with drought-tolerant species, and Keep Alpine Beautiful, with help from Texas Master Naturalists and Texas A&M Forest Services, hosted free community workshops focused on landscaping and tree care.